mtho-ngoza/mzansigig/BUSINESS_PROPOSAL_FINAL.md

-# Project Proposal: KasiGig
+# Project Proposal: MzansiGig
 *From kasi to career - Empowering South Africa's Informal Sector Through Secure, Inclusive Opportunities*

 ---

-## Brand Positioning: Why "KasiGig"?
+## Brand Positioning: Why "MzansiGig"?

-**KasiGig** - The name connects authentically with our target market:
+**MzansiGig** - The name connects authentically with our target market:
 - **"Kasi"** is South African slang for "township" (from Afrikaans "lokasie")
 - Represents community, authenticity, and home - where most of our users live and work
 - Proven naming pattern: successful SA brands like **Bathu** (township word for shoe) use kasi culture
 - Township consumers respond to brands that "speak their language" and cultural identity
 - No trademark conflicts - clean brand registration path available

-**Why This Matters**: Unlike corporate platforms (Uber, SweepSouth), KasiGig signals "built FOR the kasi, BY people who understand it" - critical for trust and adoption in our target communities.
+**Why This Matters**: Unlike corporate platforms (Uber, SweepSouth), MzansiGig signals "built FOR the kasi, BY people who understand it" - critical for trust and adoption in our target communities.

 ---